 It may be that an owner of a self-storage unit does not want the responsibility (and the liability) of dealing with a vehicle of a tenant who owes money.
 If this is the case, and if the owner chooses not to sell the vehicle, Utah’s self-storage lien statutes allows the owner to have a towing company take the car away.
 After providing the proper notice to the tenant, the owner is not liable for any damage to the vehicle after the towing company removes the car from the storage unit.

 Assistance with Self-Storage Issues

 Self-storage legal issues in Utah trigger a unique set of laws.
 There are other requirements not discussed above that any self-storage facility owner should be aware of when conducting its business and enforcing its lien rights.
 Also, there are many defenses that a tenant can raise if the owner attempts to sell property improperly.
 If you have any questions regarding liens on property stored at a self-storage facility in Utah, feel free to contact me and discuss these issues.
-I am happy to help, and I offer a free consultation.
-My direct dial is 801-365-1021, and you can e-mail me at [email protected].
+I am happy to help.
+My direct dial is 801-365-1021, and you can e-mail me at email@example.com.